nukelet/website/site/content/blog/debian-10-imx53.md

 +++
 title = "Installing Debian 10 on the i.MX53 devboard"
 date = "2024-05-19"
-description = "How this website is built and deployed." draft = false tags = [
+description = "An in-depth guide for embedded-curious people." draft = false tags = [
     "linux",